midek1/libby/README.md

 # Things to consider

-- By default, libby filters out all filtypes except ePUBs and PDFs.
+- By default, `libby` filters out all filtypes except ePUBs and PDFs.
-- libby assumes $HOME/books (lowercase) exists and saves all downloads there.
+- `libby` assumes `$HOME/books` (lowercase 'b') exists and saves all downloads there.